 Built by Lab Staff circa 2017, the roughly 92 sq ft pier reduces the pond bank erosion caused by many feet excitedly standing on the grassy bank.

-Situated adjacent to the main road through the Lab Property and formerly the way to historic Little Georgetown on the other side of the mountain.
+Situated adjacent to the main road through the Lab Property and named for the way to historic Little Georgetown on the other side of the mountain.

-The concrete block building has a sliding metal roof that opens to allow 360 degree views of the night sky.
+The Observatory, one of the oldest science stations at the Outdoor Lab, is a concrete block building with a sliding metal roof that opens to allow 360 degree views of the night sky.
+It houses telescopes for astronomy study and an alternate energy learning center with connected weather station, solar panel, windmill and battery storage.

 The Outdoor Lab property includes the historic Glasscock Gap through the mountains.
 Civil War general JEB Stuart used the Gap during the civil war.